How to Take the Ferry to the Yasawa Islands© FijiPocketGuide.com

 The Guide to the Ferries in the Yasawa Islands

-The scattering of idyllic islands in the Yasawa Islands are what a getaway to Fiji is all about but how do you get there?
+The scattering of idyllic islands in the Yasawa Islands is what a getaway to Fiji is all about, but how do you get there?
 One of your least expensive options is via a ferry.
 We go over the ferry companies, routes, prices and how to book in this complete guide to how to take a ferry to the Yasawa Islands.

-• The Awesome Adventures ferry departs from Port Denarau, which is around 10km (6 miles) from Nadi, while the Tavewa Seabus departs from Lautoka, which is around 26km (16 miles) from Nadi
+1. The Awesome Adventures ferry departs from Port Denarau, around 10 km (6 mi) from Nadi, while the Tavewa Seabus departs from Lautoka, around 26 km (16 mi) from Nadi.

-• Book resort connections for the Yasawas through the Awesome Adventures website, not South Sea Cruises, to see cheaper prices
+2. Book resort connections for the Yasawas through the Awesome Adventures website, not South Sea Cruises, to see cheaper prices.

-• All of the Yasawas’ ferries have courtesy transfers from Nadi, which needs to be booked in advance
+3. All Yasawas’ ferries have coach transfers from Nadi free of charge, which must be booked in advance.

-• Check-in for your ferry transfer at least 30 minutes before departure
+4. Check-in for your ferry transfer at least 30 minutes before departure.

-• Ferries have the same baggage allowance as most airlines – carry-on bag of up to 7kg (15lbs) and main luggage up to weighs up to 25kg (50lb) on Awesome Adventures and 20kg (44lb) on Tavewa Seabus.
+5. Ferries have the same baggage allowance as most airlines – carry-on bags of up to 7 kg (15 lbs) and main luggage up to weighs up to 25 kg (50 lbs) on Awesome Adventures and 20 kg (44 lbs) on Tavewa Seabus.

 For more tips, check out the 10 Tips for Taking the Ferry in Fiji.